justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/typography/overview.md

 {% contentPageImage {
 src:"../../../../../assets/img/foundations/typography/arial.svg",
 width: "98px",
-caption: "This is a placeholder caption"
+caption: "The example above shows Arial Regular, which is used as a fallback font."
 } %}

 ### CP Mono